Do you like the word “Budgeting”?

 If not, you will start liking it and using it after you read the entire post.

-Many people would think budgeting restricts them from buying what they want and that it holds their spendings.
+Many people would think budgeting restricts them from buying what they want.

 When you see the actual scenario, budgeting doesn’t block you, but it gives you financial freedom when you look at it after six months or one year.